-- Register ctl2 holds a saved copy of the status register during debug break processing.
+- Register ctl1 holds a saved copy of the status register during exception processing.
+The bits EU and EPIE are the saved values of the status bits U and PIE. - Register ctl2 holds a saved copy of the status register during debug break processing.
 The bits BU and BPIE are the saved values of the status bits U and PIE. - Register ctl3 is used to enable individual external interrupts.
 Each bit corresponds to one of the interrupts irq0 to irq31.
 The value of 1 means that the interrupt is enabled, while 0 means that it is disabled. - Register ctl4 indicates which interrupts are pending.
-The value of a given bit, $ctl4_k$ , is set to 1 if the interrupt irqk is both active and enabled by having the interrupt-enable bit, $ctl3_k$ , set to 1. - Register ctl5 holds a value that uniquely identifies the processor in a multiprocessor system.
+The value of a given bit, $ctl4_k$, is set to 1 if the interrupt irqk is both active and enabled by having the interrupt-enable bit, $ctl3_k$, set to 1. - Register ctl5 holds a value that uniquely identifies the processor in a multiprocessor system.

-Register Name $b{31} \cdots b_2$ $b_1$ $b_0$
+Register Name $b{31} \cdots b_2$ b_1 b_0

 ctl0 status Reserved U PIE

 ctl1 estatus Reserved EU EPIE

 ctl2 bstatus Reserved BU BPIE

-ctl3 ienable Interrupt-er nable b its
+ctl3 ienable Interrupt-er nable ł oits

-ctl4 ipending Pending-inter errupt bits
+ctl4 ipending Pending-int errupt bits

-ctl5 cpuid Unique proces sor ide ntifier
+ctl5 cpuid Unique proces sor ide entifier

 Figure 3.
-Control registers.
+Basic control registers.